PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - Players might come across Miri, the town's magewright, deep in discussion about magical theories with a group of locals.
 This could be an opportunity for arcane-inclined players to learn something new or offer their insights.

+#### The Lighthouse

+AKA ***Castle Arakhain***
+## Concept
+- The Lighthouse is a well-known research facility and FOB for the Church of the Silver Flame.
+Recently, it came under attack by Lords of Dust Agents, who are on the hunt for the Fragmented Khyber Dragonshard that Baelen carries.

+## Description
+> A 1 or 2 paragraph description of the location from the viewpoints of the players, that can be directly read to the players, in the style of Matthew Mercer.
+Only describe things the players would notice, assuming they don't know anything about the place except for what they would have seen upon initial approach and entrance.

+## Notable Locations
+- Locations or places within this location that are important, along with a short description of each
+## Inhabitants
+- List major characters that inhabit this place
+- List what faction(s), governments, or groups have control or are attempting to gain control, if any

+## History
+- This fortress has served as the largest collection of religious histories the CotSF controls.
+The lighthouse is were their most prestigious scholars and researchers conducted their work, surrounded by books and scrolls.
+- Since the Last War, the Lighthouse has also served as a FOB, allowing for early notification of possible invasion from the west into Thrane.
+- Ancient texts and recent research can both be found here, though most of it was destroyed in the recent attack.
+## Hooks
+- X
+## Secrets
+ - Knowing that this was the closest safe house Baelen and his guards could be heading to, they attacked, destroying parts of the fortress.
+- The LoD agents attacked the castle shortly after Baelen and his guards arrived.
+All of the knights perished, Baelen and the Priest being the only two that escaped, via a teleportation circle to Sharn, which was cut off from the other side once they used it.

+## Other notes
+- Miscellaneous details

 ### Mournland